Arsenic-ATG/8085/README.md

 $ ar rcs cpu.o lib8085.a
 ```

-## Contribution
+## Contribution 🤩

-If you want to contribute to the project, then make sure you can build the project properly before proceeding ( not always applicable for small documentation changes ), feel free to use discussion section or the issue section in case you have any difficulties during the process.
+If you want to contribute to the project, then make sure you can build the project properly before proceeding ( not always applicable for small documentation changes ), feel free to use [discussion section](https://github.com/Arsenic-ATG/8085/discussions) or the [issue section](https://github.com/Arsenic-ATG/8085/issues) in case you have any difficulties during the process.

 There are multiple ways in which you can contribute to the project